 How to Mix it Up

-I’ve run out of fingers and toes to count the number of sorcerer’s I’ve played with whose soul personality trait was “I really like fire.”
+I’ve run out of fingers and toes to count the number of sorcerer’s I’ve played with whose sole personality trait was “I really like fire.”
 Like, okay, I get it.
 You’re the living embodiment of arson.
 Calm down.

 I’d much rather see a sorcerer with magic themed around a way of life.
 This leads me to the Magic Mariner.
 The Magic Mariner is a sorcerer who got their powers by being around the ocean for a long time.
 Why not?
 Surely in a world of magic, someone could just develop the spontaneous powers to catch more fish, swim better, or dry themselves off instantly.
 Maybe they have magic in their blood, but who cares?